-Com 222 Fundamentals of Technical Writing [3 credits] Introduction to techniques for presenting technical information so that people can understand it easily and use it efficiently.
+Com 222 Fundamentals of Technical Writing (3 credits) Introduction to techniques for presenting technical information so that people can understand it easily and use it efficiently.
 Prerequisite: En 102.
 Both semesters.

-Com 300 Media & Society (3 credits)

-A survey of media institutions, theories and research.
+Com 300 Media & Society (3 credits) A survey of media institutions, theories and research.
 Particular emphasis on the role of mass communication in contemporary society.
 First semester.

-Com 301 Audio Equipment Operation (3 credits)

-Principles, theory and operation of audio equipment.
+Com 301 Audio Equipment Operation (3 credits) Principles, theory and operation of audio equipment.
 Applications in radio production, live on-air shifts, public address systems and audio content for the web.
 Prerequisite: Com 200. econd semester.

-Com 302 Interpersonal Communication (3 credits)

-Application of communication principles, theories and research to an examination of the process of interpersonal communication, and the improvement of communication skills relevant to interpersonal settings.
+Com 302 Interpersonal Communication [3 credits] Application of communication principles, theories and research to an examination of the process of interpersonal communication, and the improvement of communication skills relevant to interpersonal settings.
 First semester.

-Com 303 Organizational Communication [3 credits] Theory and research in organizational communication; an understanding of how organizational meaning is created and sustained.
+Com 303 Organizational Communication (3 credits) Theory and research in organizational communication; an understanding of how organizational meaning is created and sustained.
 Strategies for assessing and improving organizational and individual communication effectiveness.
 Lecture and discussion class.
 Both semesters.

-Com 304 Theories & Research in Communication (3 credits) Comparison of various approaches to the study of communication with particular emphasis on a Christian perspective.
+Com 304 Theories & Research in Communication [3 credits] Comparison of various approaches to the study of communication with particular emphasis on a Christian perspective.
 First semester.

-Com 305 Oral Communication for the Media [3 credits] The study and application of the principles of announcing for electronic media.
+Com 305 Oral Communication for the Media (3 credits) The study and application of the principles of announcing for electronic media.
 Instruction in copy interpretation and skills needed for effective delivery of commercials, news, interviews, public service announcements and ad lib continuity.
-First semester, even-numbered calendar years.
+Second semester.